mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ### region.properties

-region.properties is stored in `/browser/chrome/browser-region` for Firefox desktop (`/mobile/chrome` for Firefox for Android), and it contains information about searchplugins order and protocol handlers.
+region.properties is stored in `/browser/chrome/browser-region` for Firefox desktop (`/mobile/chrome` for Firefox for Android), and it contains information about protocol handlers.
 You can use these files as a base:
 * For Firefox desktop [this region.properties model](files/desktop_region.properties).
 * For Firefox for Android [this region.properties model](files/mobile_region.properties).